monstercat/arp/README.md

 Short for Arpeggio, is a tool for automating **REST** JSON API calls that can be used for integration tests, simulation, checks, etc.

 ## About
-This tool provides a lightweight black-box testing framework for your API.
+This tool provides a lightweight black-box testing framework for your REST API.
 All you need to provide are your inputs to the route and a validation definition for the response.
-The tool will then execute the requests and run your validation against the response and print a pretty report at the end.
-All tests are defined in YAML files, no coding is required.
+The tool will then execute the requests, run your validation against the response, and then print a pretty report at the end.
+All tests are written as YAML configs so no coding is required.

 ### The Inspiration
-If you've ever had to write a backend API, you have probably written curl commands or configured PostMan to execute calls against your backend to validate your implementation.
+If you've ever had to write a backend API, you have probably written curl commands or configured PostMan to execute calls against your API for testing purposes.
+In this testing process, you have probably encountered one or more of the following scenarios:
-One pain point with this is that, sometimes you either:
-* don't care about the exact details of the response but only the shape of it
+1. You don't care about the exact details of the API response, but are only looking to validate the shape of it

-or

-* need to copy data from one response to use as input for your next call in a chain of requests
+2. You want to perform an exact match on the API response with a known good response
+3. Your API call depends on the response of another API call that you have to manually copy and paste into the input of your current test
+4. Repeat 3 as many times as it takes to get to the API state you are trying to validate.

-This program helps solve both those problems by allowing you to:
+This program helps solve those problems by allowing you to:
-* set field existence and array length validations
-* field value validations based on exact matches or with regular expressions for string based responses
+* Define validations based on the shape of the response
-* partial item matching in sorted and unsorted array results.
-You can pick out individual items without needing to match the entire array response
+* Perform exact or fuzzy matching on values within the response
-* storing specific response data for items that match your validations and re-using this stored value as a variable for subsequent test cases
+* Filter for items in the response and pick out specific data to use as an input for future test cases

+It basically tries to automate the process for why you are writing a curl command or setting PostMan up for in the first place.
+If you were going through the effort to use curl or PostMan for validation, it is not much more effort to extend that into a repeatable test case.

+### Definitions
+* **Test:** An individual test case that provides an input and validates a response
+* **Test Suite:** A file containing multiple tests
+* **Validation Definition:** A structure containing rules on how to validate a specific response property
+* **Validation Matcher:** A comparison value/placeholder to evaluate against a primitive data type within the response (e.g. bool, string, int)

 ### Features
 * **Test definitions as Config:** Use yaml to define your tests.
 It's easy to write and less verbose than JSON.
 You can use anchoring to reuse sections or values in multiple places.
 * **Data Persistence:** You can store results that your validation matches and use them as inputs or matchers in subsequent tests
 * **Interactive Mode:** You can run test files in an interactive mode allowing you to retry individual tests, evaluate variables, or dump the data in the data store at that point in the test suite's execution

-### Definitions
-* **Test:** An individual test case that provides an input and validates a response
-* **Test Suite:** A file containing multiple tests

 ## Installation
 ```